abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Get account's following

 Accounts which the given account is following, if network is not hidden by the account owner.
+Version history:  0.0.0 - added\\ 3.3.0 - both `min_id` and `max_id` can be used at the same time now\\ 4.0.0 - no longer requires an app token + `read:accounts`

 ### Example
 ```dart